-You can’t really tell which one is edible and not by simply looking at a mushroom.
-The thing is to not eat any type of mushrooms if you are not 100% sure.
+You can’t really tell which one is edible by simply looking at a mushroom.
+The thing is to not eat any type of mushroom if you are not 100% sure.

 Ergothioneine Definition: An amino acid found mostly in mushrooms that are typically used in medicine for treating or reducing the risk of diabetes, heart disease, and cataracts.

 Reishi mushrooms have been revered for over 2,000 years in China.
 It was known as the “fountain of youth” and a “Shen Tonic” that nourishes the spirit.

 Reishi is the most well-studied herb on the planet.

 A fossil was uncovered in Saudi Arabia that suggests there may have been forests of these giant fungi as tall as trees.
 They are believed to be 420 to 350 million years old.